Highlights of the Treks

 Expanding road networks improve villagers’ lives in Nepal; trekkers seek out more remote areas to encounter solitude and ancient village rhythms.
 Nowhere is this experience more available than in Dolpo, north-west of Mt Dhaulagiri and straddling the Himalayas.
 Upper Dolpo is one of the highest permanently inhabited region on earth and one of the most remote.

 Culturally Tibetan Dolpo borders Tibet and is high and arid, surrounded by 5000m (16,400 ft) passes to the west, south and east.
-Much of it is in the Shey Phoksundo National Park, Nepal’s largest at 3555 sq km and protecting the 800 year old Shey Gompa under the pilgrim-magnet Crystal Mountain, the stunning blue enamel of Phoksundo Lake, and the spectacular Kanjiroba mountain range.
+Much of it is in the Shey Phoksundo National Park, Nepal’s largest at 3555 sq km and protecting the 800 year old Shey Gompa under the pilgrim-magnet Crystal Mountain and the spectacular Kanjiroba mountain range.
 Upper Dolpo is sparsely populated with mainly pastoral families and its people are generally adherents (Bonpo) of Bon, a religion whose origins predate Buddhism but which is accepted as a sect of Buddhism.
 Upper Dolpo is said to be a beyul, one of the hidden valleys which Padmasambhava blessed as refuges to be discovered when the planet is approaching destruction and the world becomes too corrupt for spiritual practice.
 They are valleys reminiscent of paradise that can only be reached with enormous hardship.

 Crossing over more than five 5000 meters passes, camp in high altitude about two weeks, explore very remote village of Phophagaon, Potalgaon, Bhijer, remote and ancient Shyamling Gompa, Shey Gompa, views of mount Kanjiroba and crossing Niwar Pass (55500 meters) and Sangda La pass (5150 meters) hard route of Upper Dolpo brought us to Jomsom.

 Trek to Rara Lake Upper Dolpo Trek GHT trail will require full of trekking experience because of this four weeks wilderness trek involves in high altitude.
 Visit Himalaya Treks is one of the pioneer companies for Rara Lake to Dolpo via following the upper GHT trail trekking with full support of experience team, high quality of gears which is really necessary for such a high trip in the remote Himalayan treks.
 Best time to trek Rara Upper Dolpo Trek via GHT trail is month of August to October in autumn season and late April to June in the perfect time in spring.
 Full of details information about Rara Lake to upper Dolpo via GHT Trail go through the link.